 The welfare of animals and birds that are attracted to, and become dependent on, artificial food sources is of real concern.
-Food fed to wildlife (like white bread) almost always has low nutritional value and could potentially be harmful to the animal eating it.
+Food fed to wildlife (like bread) almost always has low nutritional value and could potentially be harmful to the animal eating it.

 Allowing wild animals to hand feed regularly may also prevent their young from learning how to forage.

 Birds will often become aggressive and persistent in their attempts to snatch food.
 This increases the risk of accidental injury, especially to small children.

 Food intended for swans and ducks also provides a supply for the other bird species (like seagulls and pigeons) that loiter around the eating areas in the gardens.
 This encourages these birds to wait for food handouts, which is a nuisance, and sometimes a danger, to diners.